TelecomParistoc/robot-framework/framework/README.md

 ## Basic tutorial

 This part explains how to use this framework with a basic example.
 We will command 2 AX12 motors using this framework.
+You can find the entiere source code of this example in *tests/basic_example_with_syntax.py*

 ### Construct the robot